cometbft/cometbft/docs/tendermint-core/using-tendermint.md

 }
 ```

-Update the `genesis.json` in `~/.tendermint/config`.
+Update the `genesis.json` in `~/.cometbft/config`.
 Copy the genesis
-file and the new `priv_validator_key.json` to the `~/.tendermint/config` on
+file and the new `priv_validator_key.json` to the `~/.cometbft/config` on
 a new machine.

-Now run `tendermint node` on both machines, and use either
+Now run `cometbft node` on both machines, and use either
 `--p2p.persistent_peers` or the `/dial_peers` to get them to peer up.
 They should start making blocks, and will only continue to do so as long
 as both of them are online.

-To make a Tendermint network that can tolerate one of the validators
+To make a CometBFT network that can tolerate one of the validators
 failing, you need at least four validator nodes (e.g., 2/3).

 Updating validators in a live network is supported but must be